Mike Ford Player Props: Mariners vs. Yankees

-After going 0-for-3 in his last game, Mike Ford and the Seattle Mariners face the New York Yankees (who will hand the ball to Gerrit Cole) at 7:05 PM ET on Tuesday.
+The Seattle Mariners and Mike Ford, who went 0-for-3 last time out, battle Jhony Brito and the New York Yankees at Yankee Stadium, Wednesday at 7:05 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the White Sox.
+In his last game he had a hitless performance (0-for-3) against the Yankees.

 Mike Ford Game Info & Props vs. the Yankees